 This Fenix HM50R Headlamp Review describes a well-made rechargeable headlamp that is exceptionally durable.
-With a steel casing, and at only three ounces, I have an incredibly lightweight and highly water-resistant headlamp that will not break or go out at night when I'm frantically searching for a camping spot in the rain.
+With a steel casing, and at only three ounces, this is a lightweight and highly water-resistant headlamp that will not break or go out at night when I’m frantically searching for a camping spot in the rain.

 Table of Contents

 My hiking style has evolved over years of long-distance hiking and backpacking.
 The days are usually long, and I often spend time walking in the dark.
 Early mornings before sunrise and late afternoons after dusk usually mean I spend at least 2-4 hours in the dark each day.

 The amount of time I used my headlamp, combined with the rugged terrain and conditions in which it is used, means I need a durable headlamp with good burn time that is weather resistant.

 I’ve never used a rechargeable headlamp and was a little skeptical of weight and burn time, so I did a fair bit of research before making my choice.
 This included reading too many headlamp reviews and squinting at A LOT of manufacturer specifications written in tiny print.
 My primary criteria are those listed below.

 Other criteria, like how it looks, comfort, durability, beam focus, and beam direction are also important, but not as critical.

 A lumen is a technical measurement used to determine the amount of light emitted by a light source.
 The lumen rating indicates how bright a headlamp shines with a fully charged battery.
 The more lumens, the brighter the headlamp.